 This index measures market-implied expectations of a dovish U.S. Federal Reserve monetary policy stance by aggregating across multiple binary outcomes from underlying prediction markets.
 Constituent questions cover cumulative rate-cut occurrence over the calendar year, single-meeting decision outcomes, depth-of-cycle threshold pricing on the federal funds lower bound, and tail-risk active tightening.
 Index movements reflect changes in market-implied expectations of accommodative Fed policy across these dimensions, not point predictions of any single rate decision.
 The index is paired with USHAWK, which measures the inverse expectation.

-Performance data as of May 3, 2026.
+Performance data as of Jun 1, 2026.
 Past performance does not guarantee future results.

 Contribution = weight × midpoint price.
 Total contribution equals Raw NAV.